Guderian2nd/TrueHistoryAI/AI Rules.md

-IF DeltaHappyGoal is DeltaHappyGoalHigh THEN SetEconInvesttoFull is VeryHigh IF DeltaHappyGoal is DeltaHappyGoalHigh THEN SetEconInvesttoDouble is VeryLow IF DeltaHappyGoal is DeltaHappyGoalLow THEN SetEconInvesttoDouble is VeryHigh IF DeltaHappyGoal is DeltaHappyGoalLow THEN SetEconInvesttoFull is Very
+IF DeltaHappyGoal is DeltaHappyGoalHigh THEN SetEconInvesttoFull is VeryHigh IF DeltaHappyGoal is DeltaHappyGoalHigh THEN SetEconInvesttoDouble is VeryLow IF DeltaHappyGoal is DeltaHappyGoalLow THEN SetEconInvesttoDouble is VeryHigh IF DeltaHappyGoal is DeltaHappyGoalLow THEN SetEconInvesttoFull is VeryLow

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3MzY3MjYwXX0=
+eyJoaXN0b3J5IjpbNDM1NTMwMTAwXX0=
 -->